GitHub Localization

 Webhooks → Read and write

-3 – Managing Pull Requests
+Check Pull Requests

-Generate New Merge Requests
+How to Generate New Pull Requests Manually

-Why Localize Your GitHub with PTC
+Why Localize Your GitHub Projects with PTC

 Easy Connection to Your Repository